 - National Grid

 Rhode Island residents wanting to take advantage of their choice to shop and switch electricity rates can do it easily on our website.
-Simply type in your zip code into our compare and switch tool below and be instantly taken to our marketplace with all the electricity supply rates available.
+Simply type in your ZIP Code into our free compare and switch tool at the top of the screen.
 Switching electricity rates can be done in as little as 5 minutes and is 100% free to shop!
 Your information is secure and won't be shared with any 3rd parties.
 So, what are you waiting for?

 For many Rhode Island residents and businesses, comparing their current supply rate with others available may be most important.
 However, it's important to know that there are other factors that should be considered when switching electricity rates.